 7 Benefits of Using Personal Finance Forums Like Reddit Canada

-As of this post, there are 342,000 members on Reddit Personal Finance Canada.
+As of this post, there are 526,000 members in the Reddit Personal Finance Canada community.
 Obviously, these people are finding the site useful!
-So, what are some benefits of joining an online forum community?
+So, what are some benefits of joining a personal finance Reddit Canada forum?
 Here are seven of the top benefits.

 1. Free to Join